Matthiasson + Social Good

 Like many, we first learned about Matthiasson back in 2013, when the winery became synonymous with New California Wine, a movement catalyzed by Jon Bonné’s book (of the same title), which presented restraint and elegance as wine’s higher calling.

 The movement was clearly a game changer: it lit a fire under a new generation of producers and made “cool-climate Pinot Noir” a thing people actually said.
 However, by making it all about ripeness and alcohol the book fell short of broadening the conversation from a debate about style to a deeper one about ethics.

 This is exactly the conversation we need to be having now — and Steve and Jill, along with a new wave of mission-driven producers they’ve helped to inspire, are the best equipped to guide us.

-Because here’s the thing: making Matthiasson the face of New California Wine is like putting Bob Dylan on the cover of Acoustic Guitar magazine — it doesn’t really get to the heart of what they’re all about.
+Because here’s the thing: making Steve Matthiasson the face of New California Wine is like putting Bob Dylan on the cover of Acoustic Guitar magazine — it doesn’t really get to the heart of what he’s all about.
 This is not to say Matthiasson isn’t worth drinking on the basis of taste alone.
 The first Matthiasson wine I tasted (the Napa Valley White) shot me like an arrow through the heart, the taste of lime-tinged ricotta and acacia blossoms shimmering over my tongue.
 However, it’s the Matthiassons’ ability to trace each stylistic decision back to an underlying ethical framework that makes their wines so resonant and meaningful for me today.